jarch13/KataKrypt/README.md

 3. **Stream Cipher Decryption**: Uses the keystream to decrypt the data back to plaintext.
 4. **Key Regeneration**: KDF regenerates the key from your password and keyfile to ensure the same keystream is produced.

-### Visual Representation

-*Consider adding a flowchart or diagram illustrating the encryption and decryption processes.*

 ---